Mercury

 Thesis

-Banking for small businesses in the U.S. represents an estimated revenue pool of $90-$100 billion across lending and deposits.
+Small to medium-sized businesses (SMBs) represent 99.9% of all firms in the US and generated over $150 billion in banking revenue across deposits, payments, and lending in 2023.
 Bank accounts play a pivotal role in company operations, from payroll, receivables, credit cards, and taxes to financial reporting and cash flow forecasting.
-99.9% of all businesses in the United States are small businesses, and there were 32.5 million small businesses operating in the US as of 2021.
-Of these, the 75% of SMBs undergoing some kind of financial stress are the most likely to use a digital bank as their primary financial institution.
+75% of SMBs undergoing some kind of financial stress are the most likely to use a digital bank as their primary financial institution.
+Traditional banks have long underserved them — deterred by low average contract values, high churn, and fragmented needs.

 Founding Story

-Immad Akhund (CEO), Max Tagher (CTO), and Jason Zhang (COO) founded Mercury in 2017.
-The trio had previously worked together at mobile ad network Heyzap which was acquired by Fyber in 2015 for $45 million.
+Mercury was founded by Immad Akhund (CEO), Max Tagher (CTO), and Jason Zhang (COO) in San Francisco in 2017.
+The trio had previously worked together at mobile ad network Heyzap, founded by Akhund in 2008, where Tagher was a software engineer, while Zhang was the VP of business development.
+Heyzap was acquired by Fyber in 2015 for $45 million.

 Product